Zeusomos/bonds/Rainfall/bonus0/walkthrough.md

 		$21 = 4116

 Return `EIP` address is after 4116 bytes.
 After buffer we have functions plus we have 4096 in read so buffer is 4096 length.\
-Numbers in hex are transferred to decimal with the help of programming calculator
+Numbers in hex are transferred to decimal with the help of programming calculator and finally we write the code in C.

+# Exploitation

+Here we have `strncpy` in `p` that does not put '\0'